When you don't pay the real property taxes on your South Carolina home, the tax collector can sell your home in a tax sale to satisfy the lien.

 In some places, the taxing authority sells the property if the homeowner doesn't pay off the debt.
 The purchaser at the sale gets title to the property.

-But the purchaser might not get the deed to the property right away.
+However, the purchaser might not get the deed to the property immediately.
 Sometimes, a redemption period must expire before the buyer receives the deed.

-In some jurisdictions, though, a sale isn't held.
-Instead, the taxing authority executes its lien by taking title to the home.
-State law then generally provides a procedure for the taxing authority to dispose of the property, usually by selling it.
+And sometimes, a tax foreclosure process is used, or the taxing authority simply executes its lien by taking title to the home.
+State law then typically provides a way for the taxing authority to dispose of the property, usually by selling it.

 If you don't get current on the tax debt, the person officially in charge of collecting delinquent taxes, most likely the tax collector or county treasurer, can sell your home at a public auction.
 At the auction, the winning buyer will be the person or entity that offers the highest bid above the amount sufficient to pay all delinquent taxes, assessments, penalties, and costs.
 (S.C.
 Code Ann. § 12-51-50).

 But the buyer doesn't get ownership of the home right away.
-Instead, the purchaser receives a receipt following the sale, subject to your right of redemption (see below).
+The purchaser receives a receipt following the sale, subject to your right of redemption (see below).
 (S.C.
 Code Ann. § 12-51-60).

-If no one else makes a bid on the property at the sale, the Forfeited Land Commission will be the winning bidder unless the property is contaminated and the Commission opts not to make a bid.
+If no one else bids on the property at the sale, the Forfeited Land Commission will be the winning bidder unless the property is contaminated and the Commission opts not to make a bid.
 (S.C.
 Code Ann. § 12-51-55).